 The aim of Personal and Social Health Education (P.S.H.E.) is to equip children with the knowledge, skills and understanding they need to become informed, active citizens who lead independent, healthy lives.
 We teach children to develop a growth mindset and become resilient, determined learners who see mistakes as part of the learning process.
 We use “Philosophy for children” to challenge and engage children in developing their thinking skills.

 PSHE is nurtured through our ethos, the RE curriculum, healthy school and Rights Respecting School Status.
 Through the development of children’s social, moral, spiritual and cultural education, we contribute to the promotion of British Values and address our duty to prevent violent extremism.

-appropriate to the age of the children and delivered sensitively, in line with the teachings of the Catholic Church.
+Relationship s Education (RSE) is taught through a carefully structured programme “Life to the Full".
+This programme is developmentally appropriate to the age of the children and delivered sensitively, in line with the teachings of the Catholic Church.

 Science teaching is based upon the programmes of study in the National Curriculum.
 Lessons are delivered in a variety of ways ranging from formal whole class demonstrations to small group investigations.
 Children are encouraged to observe, question and reason systematically and logically.
 At Key Stage 1 Science is usually taught within the topic being studied at the time.
 At Key Stage 2 science may sometimes be taught more formally as a separate subject in order to ensure that all the aspects of the programme of study are thoroughly covered.

 Children are taught to explores, enjoy and challenge the world around them through their learning in the foundation subjects, using appropriate cross curricular links.